Graphs and NetworksPlanar Graphs

 25 Vertices + Faces

 Unfortunately, there are infinitely many graphs, and we can’t check every one to see if Euler’s equation works.
-Instead, we can try to find a simple
+Instead, we can try to find a simple A proof is a logical argument that shows beyond any doubt that a certain statement is true.

 F | V | E |